rogelioprieto/linux-tips/_posts/2021-01-23-error_install_a_latex_package_trough_tlmgr_on_ubuntu_20_04_verify_checksum_5.md

 ---
 layout: post
-title: I got an error when trying to install a latex package trough tlmgr on ubuntu 20.04, verify_checksum: -5
+title: "I got an error when trying to install a latex package trough tlmgr on ubuntu 20.04, verify_checksum: -5"
 categories: vmware virtual
 ---